kendru/learn-cljs/content/section-1/lesson-5-bootstrapping-a-clojurescript-project.md

 While Leiningen provides a number of tasks by default, we will often run tasks provided by plugins.

+> **NOTE**
+>
-NOTE: The terminal examples in this book are for a Unix-like environment such as OSX or Linux.
+> The terminal examples in this book are for a Unix-like environment such as
+> OSX or Linux.
 Windows users may have to make minor adaptations the commands.

 ### Understanding Leiningen